CTSRD-CHERI/TestRIG/README.md

 The dependencies for Spike are:
 - `sudo apt-get install device-tree-compiler`

 The dependencies for RVBS are the Bluespec compiler `bsc`.
-For people on the University of Cambridge, Computer Laboratory's internal network; execute the following command:
+For people on the University of Cambridge, Computer Laboratory's internal network; execute the following command.
+Alternatively, you can follow the build instructions on the [B-Lang-org github](https://github.com/B-Lang-org/bsc).
 - `source /usr/groups/ecad/setup.bash`

 The dependencies for the Sail model can be installed using